aksio-insurtech/AuthExtension/README.md

 If no source identifier provider is specified, or they are not able to resolve and the `domain` value is set it will match the tenant on this.

+Configuration of source providers is done through the `tenantResolution` key.
+This is entirely optional and will revert to `none` if not configured.

 #### Route source identifier provider

 Route values can be extracted using regular expression to provide a source identifier that will be mapped.